ChristyBiju/Search-Engine/README.md

 * -d : Clearing the brower history

 ## Data Structures used :
-* **Trie :**  Trie is a sorted tree-based data-structure that stores the set of strings.<br /> Used for implementing the search function and the autocomplete function.<br />The end of the question is represented with 1 and at the last character node the answer array is stored.<br />Time Complexity for searching the question and retrieving the answer would be O(L) ; L is length of the question<br />
+* **Trie :**  Trie is a sorted tree-based data-structure that stores the set of strings.<br />           Used for implementing the search function and the autocomplete function.<br />The end of the question is represented with 1 and at the last character node the answer array is stored.<br />Time Complexity for searching the question and retrieving the answer would be O(L) ; L is length of the question<br /> <br />
 * **Splay Trees :**  Used for accessing the recently searched question and most frequently searched questions as the time complexity for these functions would be O(1).<br />Also used for displaying history with respective date

 ## Steps to run the project :